bparanj/crystal/electronics/zettel/photo-resistor.md

     In a camera’s light meter, a photoresistor might not be fast enough to detect sudden changes in light when moving from a dark to a bright environment, causing inaccuracies.

 ---

+PENDING

+This is a good experiment.
+Expand upon this and move to experiments folder.

 ### Solution: